IABTechLab/uid2-web-integrations/examples/google-esp-integration/esp-integration.md

 1. Publishers push user ID signals (advertising tokens) to Google Secure Signal.
 2. Google Secure Signal caches them on the client side and then transparently passes them to Google Ad Manager.
-3. Google Ad Manager forwards them to approved bidders within Google Adx based on the publisher's preferences.
+3. Google Ad Manager uses the UID2 tokens to make bid requests -- forwarding the tokens to approved bidders within Google Adx based on the publisher's preferences.

 ## Allow Secure Signal Sharing